 The KP holds several inter-sessional meetings as well as an annual plenary session.
-Typically, the top agenda of the plenary is to elect a chair and vice-chair of the KP certification scheme.
+The top agenda of the plenary is to elect a chair and vice-chair of the KP certification scheme.
 Plenaries ensure rotation of the two posts among all member states for inclusive managerial representation.
 Besides a chair and co-chair, the KP has several working groups and committees.
 You can look at these as affiliates of the KP, with leadership and support drawn from the pool of members.
-Monitoring of laid down laws and gathering current information and statistics are fundamentals in the implementation of the KP.
-And the working groups fulfill these and other essential needs for oversight of the KP certification scheme in member countries.
+Monitoring the laws introduced and gathering current information and statistics are fundamentals in the implementation of the KP.
+The working groups fulfill these and other essential needs for oversight of the KP certification scheme in member countries.
 Here is a list of the custodians of the KP’s day-to-day functions:

-●Committee on Participation and Chairmanship – onboard new members, assesses and advises on the candidates for the chairmanship, and the deputy position.
+●Committee on Participation and Chairmanship: Onboards new members, assesses, and advises on the candidates for the chairmanship and the deputy position.

 What You Need to Know About the KP

-As a participant country, each member has to meet stringent minimum requirements.
-Going by to the terms and conditions of the KP, member states must tweak their national legislation and internal controls to fit the rough diamond trade.
+As a participant country, each member must meet stringent minimum requirements.
+Going by the terms and conditions of the KP, member states must tweak their national legislation and internal controls to fit the rough diamond trade.
 That means creating regulatory measures and appointing institutions to authorize the KP certification scheme within their sovereign borders.
 The KP commanding authorities, on behalf of their countries, must also commit to co-operation.
-Participants can only trade with other legal participants who must meet the bare minimums of the KP legal framework, too.
+Participants can only trade with those legal participants who meet the bare minimums of the KP legal framework.
 To maintain a working relationship, participants must continuously provide information on their KP enactment transparently.
-It’s because data is the most critical component in gauging estimated targets to actual performance.
+It is because data is the most critical component in gauging estimated targets to actual performance.

-Export-Import shipments of the sawn diamonds are accompanied by a valid KP certificate.
-Of course, diamond valuation and a few other processes precede certification.
-The shipments can be single or multiple parcels of diamonds.
+A valid KP certificate accompanies the export-import shipments of the sawn diamonds.
+Undoubtedly, diamond valuation and a few other processes precede certification.
+The shipment can be single or multiple parcels of diamonds.
 Whatever the amount, each package is certified as a single unit and shipped in a tamper-proof container.
 Each participant country has a

 KP certification office.
-The import and export processes are more or less the same, though there could be notable differences.
+The import and export processes are the same, though there could be notable differences.
 In the UAE, for instance, the KP compliance requires certification of rough diamonds as small as 1 millimeter.
 The rough stone can be in solid or powder form and hand-carried.
-Either way, it’ll need a KP certificate and declaration at customs in all UAE destinations.
+Either way, it will need a KP certificate and declaration at customs in all UAE destinations.
 So, always do your research before transacting with a particular KP member state.
 Following is a general snapshot of the KP certification scheme stipulations for the export-import of rough diamonds.
-It’s an excerpt from the KP certification scheme core document that assumes you’re a business in the rough diamond industry in a KP member country.
+An excerpt from the KP certification scheme core document assumes that you are a business in the rough diamond industry in a KP member country.

 The Process to Export Rough Diamonds

-The KP’s definition of rough diamonds is the unworked (not cut and polished), cleaved or bruted stones.
-Processed diamonds don’t pass as the raw kind.
-Even rough diamonds that are set on mounts or other jewelry aren’t considered rough diamonds.
+The KP’s definition of rough diamonds is the unworked (not cut and polished), cleaved, or bruted stones.
+Processed diamonds do not pass as the raw kind.
+Even rough diamonds that are set on mounts or other jewelry are not considered rough diamonds.
 Any form of development—however minute—renders them non-rough, placing them outside parameters of the KP core document.
 First and foremost, you need to identify the export authority in your country of operation.
 Again, depending on the nation, the institution could be a parastatal or an independent government-mandated body that issues KP certificates.
 Upon identification of such an export authority, visit their offices and start the certification process.

 You must also do your due diligence in terms of establishing the exact mine source of the diamonds.
 The KP requires member state governments to recognize and issue licenses to legitimate mines.
 Provisions in the KP certification scheme document also advocate for the organization of alluvial and artisanal miners into communities and associations.
-It’s the best bet at curbing child abuse and converting forced labor into fair employment.
+It is the best bet at curbing child abuse and converting forced labor into fair employment.
 The export authority verifies the validity of the rough stones and issues a KP certificate.
-Normally, the certificates come in different languages but have an English translation.
-They’ll always contain:
+The certificates come in different languages but have an English translation and always contain:

-Despite all the praise, the KP certification scheme hasn’t escaped criticism.
-A section of human rights watchdogs and anti-crusaders of the KP have taken it to task.
+Despite all the praise, the KP certification scheme has not escaped criticism.
+A section of human rights watchdogs and anti-crusaders of the KP has taken it to the task.
 The main concerns have, in large part, surrounded the continued human rights violations in member countries such as Zimbabwe and the Democratic Republic of Congo.
-That’s fair enough, but before raising a finger to scold the KP certification scheme, take a look at the following statistics.
+This is fair enough, but before raising a finger to scold the KP certification scheme, look at the following statistics.
 Approximately 15 percent of the rough diamonds produced worldwide are of gem quality.
-Of the 15 percent, roughly 65 percent comes from Africa.
+Of the 15 percent, roughly 65 percent come from Africa.

 The claims by the Human Rights Watch and Global Witness make sense.
-But they’re only a handful of isolated cases.
+But they are only a handful of isolated cases.
 The highly-publicized Marange diamond mines incident in eastern Zimbabwe, the diamond industry lawlessness in Venezuela, and the underage Congolese miners are mishaps.
 The respective political regimes in those countries are at fault.
-You can’t expect the KP chairmanship and its administrative working groups to be ‘omnipresent.’
-That’s the whole point of having member state governments formulate internal regulatory standards to govern the KP certification scheme.
-So when Venezuela blatantly disregards internal controls, not much can be done unless they cooperate with the KP leadership.
+You cannot expect the KP chairmanship and its administrative working groups to be "omnipresent," which is the whole point of having member state governments formulate internal regulatory standards to govern the KP certification scheme.
+So, when Venezuela blatantly disregards internal controls, one cannot do much unless they cooperate with the KP leadership.
 And what is the Democratic Republic of Congo doing to keep minors off the mines?
 They have financial resources to build infrastructure to put the kids back in school and improve the lives of mining communities.
-Why that isn’t happening is a poor governance issue.
-Besides, trends now show an increase in the little known exploitative adventures of multinationals who are after a different kind of mineral ore.
+Why that is not happening is a poor governance issue.
+Besides, trends now show an increase in the little-known exploitative adventures of multinationals that are after a different kind of mineral ore.
 Congolese rebels now control most of these minerals used in the production of mobile phones and computers.
 Guess what?
 The minerals industry may need yet another intervention to stop this new insurgency.